-The students will be provided with a theoretical basis, a variety of methods and a computational hands-on experience to handle differential equation modelling and numerical optimization.
+The students will be provided with a theoretical basis, a variety of methods, and a computational hands-on experience to set-up systems biology models and handle numerical optimization.

 In the course the students will learn: